You may enroll your child in three days or five days a week. Students have a morning snack and bring a lunch to school. The regular day ends at 1 p.m.

 Students in all grades may stay at school longer through Bright Afternoons, an extended day program.
 It is available for JPK and PK students beginning at 1 p.m. and at 3 p.m. for K-5.
 Bright Afternoons ends at 6 p.m.
 JPK and PK students may stay until 3 p.m. and be dismissed through the regular dismissal car line or stay until Bright Afternoons ends.
 Visit our Bright Afternoons page to learn more.

-The average class size is 14 students.
-Grades JPK-K have a teacher and an assistant per class.
+JPK classes have a maximum of 12 students, due to licensing requirements.
+Other grades have about 16 students with exceptions made from time to time on various circumstances.
+Grades JPK, PK and kindergarten have a teacher and an assistant per class.
 Grades 1-5 have one teacher.
 During different periods of the day and week, additional teachers from the Kilbride Enrichment Center work with students as a class, small group or individuals.

 Bright Days is our school’s summer program for early learners.
 The program is available from June through the first week of August.
 It is open to the community.
 Ages 3-8 or JPK through rising third graders are welcome.
 Bright Days counselors include Bright teachers, assistants and extended care staff.
 Registration for Bright Days begins in the winter.
 Visit our Bright Days page to learn more.